PseudoDesign/mender-demo/docs/qemu_demo.md

 "
 ```

-Likewise, we'll need a build configuration.
-Yocto generates a default file at `.../debug-build/conf/local.conf`, but we'll need to add a few Mender-specific options.
+Likewise, a build configuration is required.
+Yocto generates a default file at `.../debug-build/conf/local.conf`, but we need to add a few Mender-specific options.

-For starters, we'll need to notify the build system that we're using mender:
+For starters, the build system needs to inherit the Mender classes:

 ```bash
 INHERIT += "mender-full"
 ```

-Since Mender utilizes systemd, we need to configure our build to replace sysvinit with systemd:
+Since Mender utilizes systemd, the build will replace sysvinit with systemd:

 ```bash
 DISTRO_FEATURES_append = " systemd"